Twitter Link Facebook link

 We enjoy good relations, common values and an association with Christian Peacemaker Teams in the UK through our membership of the Root and Branch network.

-We cannot be comprehensive, but we try to cover a range of stories showing how religion and politics interact – both positively and negatively.
+We cannot be comprehensive, but we try to cover a range of stories showing how religion, belief, values and politics interact – both positively and negatively.

 Truly biblical faith is about forgiveness, hope, repentance (radical change), a new community, magnanimity, peacemaking and the thirst for justice - both personally and socially.